 Product Class Action Lawsuits since 1980

-While there have been many improvements to construction technology over the last 4 decades there have been a number of products and techniques installed since 1980 that have proven to be failures and have resulted in class action lawsuits.
+While there have been many improvements to construction technology over the last 4 decades, there have been several products and techniques installed since 1980 that have proven to be failures and have resulted in class action lawsuits.
 Below is an abbreviated list:

 - A fiber cement siding product that contains fly ash which is a coal manufacturing by-product